Sciryuda is the oldest known name for Sherwood Forest dating back to 958ᴀᴅ and beyond..

 Hello & welcome to sciryuda.com

 Here you’ll find a selection of my personal work.
-Local creative photography, fine art prints, annual Sciryuda Calendar and my unique ethical collection of handmade, nature inspired jewellery!
+Local creative photography, fine art prints, annual Sciryuda Calendar and I occasionally offer a unique ethical collection of handmade, nature inspired jewellery too!

 As a photographer sciryuda.com acts as my evolving portfolio & as a creator it helps me share my work.

-I hope you find something of interest here and sincerely, thanks for stopping by!
+I hope you find something of interest here and sincerely, I thank you for stopping by!

 I was born and still live in an area once covered by the canopy of ancient Sherwood.
 I grew up a happy, dusty kid.
 Much of my time spent outdoors, adventuring, building, unearthing but above all – exploring!

 Often found with cobwebs in my hair, grazed knees & sand in my pockets, I was impossible to keep clean.
 Fuelled by limitless curiosity, I had/have a saturated sense of adventure in my heart.

 I naturally grew up deeply connected to Sherwood & the ancient tales.
 A legacy that lives with me to this day!
 It fuels my imagination, feels like home & deeply connects me to my photography.

 My earliest photographic memories come from the 70s.
 I’d watch my uncle shoot mono film then hide away in his safe-lit darkroom.
 The whole process, from shutter click to crisp, stinky paper photograph was pure magic to my inquisitive little (analogue) eyes.

 That was the spark that led to my fist camera, my precious Halina 110 Telemaster Flash.
 Years later, I progressed to 35mm with a faulty Olympus OM10 & in 1995 I invested, heavily!
 My weapon of choice; the Nikon F70 & fast glass.
 That’s when I saw light for the first time.

 Eventually DSLRs arrived and I remained mostly loyal to Nikon (lately the D7200), until 2018 when I tentatively moved to Sony & the small form, lightweight, mirrorless tech.

 With a passion for nature & living in the heart of what was ancient Sherwood, I could be nothing but a landscape/creative photographer.
 Today, this is my challenge, my ambition, my frustration & my joy.